-Following Saint Peter’s Basilica in Rome and St. Paul’s Cathedral in London, Esztergom Basilica is the third biggest church in Europe.
+Following Saint Peter’s Basilica in Rome and St. Paul’s Cathedral in London, Esztergom Basilica was the third biggest church in Europe at the time of its construction.
 Construction works began in 1822 on the site of a one-time church built by Stephen I. It is home to the world’s largest altarpiece painted on a single piece of canvas.

-The Primatial Basilica of the Blessed Virgin Mary Assumed Into Heaven and St Adalbert, or simply the Esztergom Basilica sitting on Várhegy (Castle Hill) is the biggest church in Hungary with an area of 5,600 sqm and in Europe, it ranks third behind Saint Peter’s Basilica in Rome and St. Paul’s Cathedral in London.
+The Primatial Basilica of the Blessed Virgin Mary Assumed Into Heaven and St Adalbert, or simply the Esztergom Basilica sitting on Várhegy (Castle Hill) is the biggest church in Hungary with an area of 5,600 sqm.
 It is the centre of the Catholic Church in Hungary.

 The other supposed predecessor of the basilica was the Cathedral of St. Adalbert established by Stephen I. According to historical document it already existed by 1010.
 After serious damages and reconstructions throughout history it was completely devastated during the Turkish era except a Rennaissance side-chapel built by Archbishop Tamás Bakócz in the early 16th century.
 When construction works of the new basilica began Bakócz Chapel was dismantled into 1,600 pieces and reconstructed as the left-side chapel with a rotated floorplan.
 This is the only entire Rennaissance building in the country.